ryandkuster/ngsComposer/README.md

 ***

 ### Adapters
-#### Adapters file
+#### Adapters file(s)
-Optionally, 'adapters.txt' may be included in the project directory for recognition and removal of adapters.
+Optionally, 'adapters.R1.txt' and 'adapters.R2.txt' may be included in the project directory for recognition and removal of adapters expected to appear in the R1/R2 reads.
+Adapter sequences should be newline-separated and be in 5' to 3' orientation.
+If libraries are barcoded, users are encouraged to provide adapter sequences that contain the corresponding barcodes expected in the opposing end of the read's adapter.

 <a><img src="https://imgur.com/KITtkHM.png" title="source: imgur.com" width=300 /></a>

-**adapters.txt**
+**adapters.R1.txt**
 ```
-CGCTCAGTTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTCGCTCAGTTC
-TATCTGACCT
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTTATCTGACCT
-ATATGAGACG
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTATATGAGACG
-CTTATGGAAT
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTCTTATGGAAT
-TAATCTCGTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTTAATCTCGTC
-GCGCGATGTT
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTGCGCGATGTT
-AGAGCACTAG
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTAGAGCACTAG
-TGCCTTGATC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTTGCCTTGATC
-CTACTCAGTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTCTACTCAGTC
-TCGTCTGACT
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTTCGTCTGACT
-GAACATACGG
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTGAACATACGG
-CCTATGACTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTCCTATGACTC
-TAATGGCAAG
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTTAATGGCAAG
-GTGCCGCTTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTGTGCCGCTTC
-CGGCAATGGA
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTCGGCAATGGA
-GCCGTAACCG
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTGCCGTAACCG
-AACCATTCTC
+GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCTAACCATTCTC
 ```
-*Each of the above sample adapters is presented in 5' to 3' orientation and may have restriction motifs added if desired.
-Porifera.py creates all reverse-complements before alignment*
+*Each of the above sample adapters is presented in 5' to 3' orientation and shares a common 'GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT' adapter sequence followed by expected barcodes.
+Adapter sequences may also include restriction motifs for greater detection, but these sequences will also be removed.
+Porifera.py creates all reverse-complements before detection.*

 ### Standalone